-derivatives1) and master agreements for securities repurchase transactions (repos) used by the bank provide for various credit risk mitigation techniques, via mutual netting agreements.
+To reduce counterparty credit risk in Aareal Bank's trading business, the master agreements for financial derivatives1) and master agreements for securities repurchase transactions2) (repos) used by the Bank provide for various credit risk mitigation techniques, via mutual netting agreements.

-The master agreements for financial derivatives used by the bank contain netting agreements at a single transaction level (so-called "payment netting"), and arrangements for the termination of individual transactions under a master agreement (so-called "close-out netting").2) In general, all master agreements are based on the principle of a common agreement, which means that in the case of a termination the individual claims are netted and that only such net amount can and may be claimed with regard to the defaulted counterparty.
+The master agreements for financial derivatives used by the Bank contain netting agreements at a single transaction level (so-called "payment netting"), and arrangements for the termination of individual transactions under a master agreement (so-called "close-out netting").3) In general, all master agreements are based on the principle of a common agreement.
+This means that in the case of a termination the individual claims are netted, and that only such net amount can and may be claimed with regard to the defaulted counterparty.
 This claim must not be affected by any insolvency, i.e. it must be legally valid and enforceable.
 This, in turn, means that the jurisdictions concerned must recognise the concept of a common agreement which protects the net amount of the claim from imminent access by the insolvency administrator.